 How Much Does The CarvanaCare Extended Warranty Cost?

-How much your CarvanaCare Extended Warranty is going to cost depends on 3 facts.
+How much your CarvanaCare Extended Warranty is going to cost depends on 3 things.

 - The model you select